anyc/sparsefs/README.md

   ,exclude=temporary*.log:*.cue,include=*.log:*.flac:*.mp3,default-include  0  0
 ```

-Note that mounting FilterFS filesystems with the fstab file requires the
+Note that mounting SparseFS filesystems with the fstab file requires the
 /sbin/mount.fuse utility from the fuse-utils package.

 Building